Rioba-Ian/roadmap-sh-backend/go-number-guessing/readme.md

 # Number Guessing Game CLI

-A simple command-line number guessing game where the computer generates a random number and the user has to guess it.
+A simple command-line number guessing game where the computer generates a random number and the user has to guess it .
 The user selects a difficulty level that determines the number of chances they have to guess correctly.
 The game also has a time limit, after which it automatically ends.
 If the user guesses correctly within the time and attempt limits, they win!

 ![Game Screenshot](./images/guess-game.png)